meeshkan/properties-driven-development-tutorial/ARTICLE.md

     return sorted_dict
 ```

 The `@some.composite` decorator injects the `draw` function into the decorated function definition.
 The `draw` function can be used to sample values from another generator.
 Above, we sample a list of key-value tuples from the `some_key_value_tuples()` generator and then insert those key-value pairs into our `SortedDict`.
-Now `some_sorted_dicts()` is now a data generator generating instances of `SortedDict`.
+Now `some_sorted_dicts()` is a data generator generating instances of `SortedDict`.

 However, there's a problem: We don't know what data went into creating the sorted dictionary.
 To figure that out, we'll store the key-value pairs in a standard Python dictionary as follows: